Welcome International Students!

-Over 28 different countries are represented in our classrooms.
+There are over 40 different countries represented in our classrooms.
 North Carolina Wesleyan College is ranked #1 by the 2010 US News & World Report as the most racially diverse college in the southern United States!

 North Carolina Wesleyan College is a small liberal arts institution of higher education located in beautiful Rocky Mount, NC.
 The college is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate degrees.
-The college offers undergraduate degrees in 27 major areas of study, as well as minor degrees in 22 areas.
+We offer undergraduate degrees in 29 major areas of study and 30 minors, as well as a Masters of Science in Criminal Justice.
 You can find more information about the majors and minors in the NCWC Online Catalog.

 International Student Admissions Process

-Steps to Take to Transfer to North Carolina Wesleyan College
+Steps to Transfer to North Carolina Wesleyan College:

 - F-1 students will be issued a second transfer I-20 and notified by email to pick it up in the Admissions Office.
 This second I-20 is proof that your transfer has been completed successfully.